bteamapp/OrderTrack/README.md

 *   **Create Orders Manually:** Easily create new orders for sales made over the phone, social media, or in person.
 *   **Product Management:** A simple interface to add, edit, and delete products and manage stock levels.
 *   **Print Invoices & Labels:** Generate printer-friendly invoices and shipping labels directly from the order details page.
+*   **User Management:** Admins can add, edit, and delete other user accounts from the UI.
+*   **Profile Management:** Logged-in users can securely change their own password.
+*   **QR Code Tracking:** Invoices now include a scannable QR code that links customers directly to their order tracking page.
 *   **Zero Dependencies:** Built with pure, vanilla PHP and MySQL.
 No need to manage complex dependencies with Composer.
 *   **Easy to Deploy:** Simply upload to any standard PHP/MySQL web server (like LAMP/LEMP), configure your database, and you're ready to go.